janpetzold/az305-learning/README.md

 | **Use Case**                   | Suitable for multiple databases with fluctuating loads | Best for single databases with stable performance needs | Best for demanding and high-performance workloads | Ideal for databases with intermittent, unpredictable workloads |
 | **Hybrid Benefit**             | Applicable (if using vCore)         | Not applicable                      | Applicable                            | Applicable                               |

+The serverless compute tier also automatically pauses databases during inactive periods when only storage is billed and automatically resumes databases when activity returns.

 Geo-restore allows you to recover from a geographic disaster when you cannot access your database or backups in the primary region.
 It creates a new database on any existing server or managed instance, in any Azure region.

 Azure SQL General Purpose tier supports zone-redundant configurations, which can maintain availability in the event of a single datacenter outage.

 Azure uses Transparent data encryption (TDE) for Data at Rest.
 All new SQL DBs and Azure SQL Managed Instance after February 2019 have TDE enabled.
 TDE performs encryption and decryption of the data at the page level.
 The data is encrypted as the data is written to the data page on disk and decrypted when the data page is read into memory.
+TDE does not provide column-level encryption.
 Backups are also encrypted.
 DB Encryption keys can be Service- oder Customer-managed.

 "Always Encrypted" is a new data encryption technology in Azure SQL Database and SQL Server that helps protect sensitive data at rest on the server, during movement between client and server, and while the data is in use.
+Also provides column-level encryption.

 Elastic database transactions for Azure SQL DB allow you to run transactions that span several databases in SQL DB.